yoshida-imari/sd-webui-image-blend-reverse/README.md

 9. Once the WebUI is back up, you should see a new tab named "ImageBlendReverse" in the interface.

+Note:
+- The line art should be black lines on a white background.
+- The base color should be a single color image without any shading.

 Some of the processing methods are based on the source code from https://gist.github.com/tori29umai0123/4e7781a4820727ca74e5491d67a6dff3.

 ---